usnistgov/feasst/dev/README.rst

 * Rename Accumulator::num_block to block_size.
 * When swig4 finally works, can use multimap for dictionaries with more than one of same first key
 * Rename Movie->XYZ
+* Rename Stepper.
+Rename steps_per to trials_per, so as not to be confused with CB steps.
+Or rename num_steps to num_cb_steps. reference_index to cb_reference.